vijishmadhavan/Light-Up/README.md

 ## About Light-Up
+This project is a part of [Data Science Incubator (Summer 2020)](https://madewithml.com/incubator/) organized by Made With ML.

 The aim of the project is to enhance under-exposed Images.
 Before going into technical details I would like show some pictures.